 Hypoglycemia-Associated Agents: Antidiabetic Agents may enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy

-Insulin: Pramlintide may enhance the hypoglycemic effect of Insulin.
+Insulins: Pramlintide may enhance the hypoglycemic effect of Insulins.
 Management: Upon initiation of pramlintide, decrease mealtime insulin dose by 50% to reduce the risk of hypoglycemia.
 Monitor blood glucose frequently and individualize further insulin dose adjustments based on glycemic control.
 Consider therapy modification